‘Tis the season to… rethink kids’ toys

 And it’s not just me.
 Family members who want to buy for the boys also nearly always opt for the physical present.
 Despite our #moneyfornothing report on how the UK spends billions of pounds on downloads – things we can’t touch and don’t even own – buying gifts for children under 10 seems to still be very much all about the big colourful box of branded toys.

-Perhaps it will take a while for us older adults to adjust to the fact that kids would rather play Pokémon, Lego Dimensions or Skylanders than Super Flight Deck (take off and land a Phantom jet on an aircraft carrier via the medium of string!), Action Man or the Six Million Dollar Man.
+Perhaps it will take a while for us older adults to adjust to the fact that kids would rather play Pokémon, Lego Dimensions or Skylanders than Super Flight Deck (take off and land a Phantom jet on an aircraft carrier via the medium of string!) or Action Man.
 In fairness though, looking back at those telly ads now I can see why.
 The glamour toys of yesteryear don't quite cut it today.

 I’m not sure if there is anything to be done about it.
 We can’t put the iPad back in the box.
 Things change, and that includes present-giving.
 If someone had given me a stick and a hoop for Christmas instead of a Dinky Space 1999 Eagle Transporter like I wanted, I would have sulked through ‘til Boxing Day.